Christine (musical)

 Christine is a musical by Pearl S. Buck and Charles K. Peck Jr. (book), Paul Francis Webster (lyrics) and Sammy Fain (music).
 Loosely based on the 1945 novel My Indian Family by Hilda Wernher, it tells the story of a woman who travels to India where she ends up falling in love with her recently widowed Indian son-in-law.
-Notable for the involvement of Pulitzer & Nobel prize winning author Pearl S. Buck, the musical premiered on Broadway in 1960.
+Notable for the involvement of Pulitzer and Nobel prize-winning author Pearl S. Buck, the musical premiered on Broadway in 1960.

 History

-Pearl S. Buck first adapted Hilda Werhner's book "My Indian Family" for a 1945 stage production at Stanford University.
-While this production didn't ever move beyond Stanford, it was notable for featuring Jack Palance in his first acting role.
-Oscar Lerman and Martin B Cohen later tapped Buck for a musical stage adaptation which they hoped to present during the 1957-1958 Broadway season.
+Pearl S. Buck first adapted Hilda Werhner's book My Indian Family for a 1945 stage production at Stanford University.
+While this production did not move beyond Stanford, it was notable for featuring Jack Palance in his first acting role.
+Oscar Lerman and Martin B. Cohen later tapped Buck for a musical stage adaptation which they hoped to present during the 1957–1958 Broadway season.
 Rewrites on the libretto took much longer than expected, with a "final" version not being ready until 1959.

 Synopsis

-The musical is based on the book "My Indian Family", which tells the story of an Austrian woman who travels to India to spend time with her daughter and her Indian son-in-law.
+The musical is based on the book My Indian Family, which tells the story of an Austrian woman who travels to India to spend time with her daughter and her Indian son-in-law.
 While in India, the daughter dies and the mother-in-law steps in to help the widowed husband find a new bride.
 The musical follows some of the broad strokes of the book, but with significant changes including a love story between the mother-in-law (Christine) and the widowed son-in-law.